 When you first glance at the X-Bolt Max Varmint/Target rifle, with its stock ideally suited for target shooting and heavy bull barrel you may simply see a bench rest gun.
-A closer appraisal will quickly alter this view however, as the Max Varmint/Target barrel is made of weather sloughing stainless steel, and the stock is equipped with a front Picatinny rail for use with bipods.
+A closer appraisal will quickly alter this view, however, as the Max Varmint/Target barrel is made of weather sloughing stainless steel, and the stock is equipped with a front Picatinny rail for use with bipods.

-Often, hybrids which focus on two differing purposes do neither well, not so with the X-Bolt Max Varmint/Target.
+Often, hybrids that focus on two differing purposes do neither well, not so with the X-Bolt Max Varmint/Target.
 Yes, the gun is heavy at 9 pounds pre-optics; but you can hardly ask for another feature from a rifle that has an MSRP of $1380.

 The heavy bull barrel helps ensure repeated accuracy while Browning’s new Recoil Hawg muzzle brake purports to reduce recoil by up to 73%!
 Of course, for coyote hunting, recoil is not likely an issue.
 Chambered for seven cartridges including .204 Ruger, .223 Remington and .22-250, the Max Varmint/Target can be ideally suited for hunting coyotes.